HSBC expands venture debt offering to early-stage startups in US

 HSBC's innovation banking unit, launched in June, consists of the UK arm of Silicon Valley Bank, and other newly formed teams in the United States, Israel and Hong Kong.

+Series A financing is considered the first major round of external funding startups can raise.

+"We're helping with the operating business, the international expansion, the financing needs, and even leveraging the broader parts of the HSBC ecosystem to connect corporates with their early stage potential targets," Sabow, a former SVB executive, said.

-(Reporting by Manya Saini in Bengaluru and Saeed Azhar in New York; Editing by Shinjini Ganguli)
+(Reporting by Manya Saini in Bengaluru and Saeed Azhar in New York; Editing by Shinjini Ganguli and Tomasz Janowski)

 ((Manya.Saini@thomsonreuters.com;))